FSLogix/Invoke-FslShrinkDisk/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/725c8d2481044524b331d3b207971ddf)](https://www.codacy.com/gh/FSLogix/Invoke-FslShrinkDisk?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=FSLogix/Invoke-FslShrinkDisk&amp;utm_campaign=Badge_Grade)

 # Microsoft now supports disk compaction natively in the FSLogix product
-Here is the Microsoft docs link for the officiaal feature. <https://learn.microsoft.com/en-us/fslogix/concepts-vhd-disk-compaction>
+Here is the Microsoft docs link for the official feature. <https://learn.microsoft.com/en-us/fslogix/concepts-vhd-disk-compaction>
 FSLogix Disk Compaction is on by default and works extremely well.
-If you have upgraded from an old version of FSLogix the was installed before disk compaction became aavailable you maay have to turn it on.
+If you have upgraded from an old version of FSLogix that was installed before disk compaction became available you may have to turn it on.

 ## .SYNOPSIS
 Shrinks FSLogix Profile and O365 dynamically expanding disk(s).